How To... - DIY Finishing - Finishing Techniques

 Ethyl alcohol/denatured alcohol

-A natural solvent that can be used without problems when it is derived from the fermentation of fruit, grains or other vegetables with a high sugar content is ethyl alcohol.
-It is completely miscible with water, so there are several concentrations of alcohol that can be used.
+A natural solvent that can be used without any problems when it is derived from the fermentation of fruits, grains or other vegetables with a high sugar content is ethyl alcohol.
+It is fully miscible with water, so there are several concentrations of alcohol that can be used.

-Ethyl alcohol from fermentation used as a solvent or reaction medium in industry is also called denatured alcohol.
-Ethyl alcohol from fermentation is usually used to make alcoholic beverages, which requires special taxes to be applied.
-In order to avoid these taxes, which would greatly increase the price, very small quantities of substances are added to the alcohol, making it impossible to drink as a beverage (it causes vomiting).
+Fermentation ethyl alcohol used as a solvent or reaction medium in industry is also called denatured alcohol.
+Ethyl alcohol from fermentation is usually used to produce alcoholic beverages, which requires special taxes.
+In order to avoid these taxes, which would greatly increase the price, very small amounts of substances are added to the alcohol to make it undrinkable (it causes vomiting).

-Ethyl alcohol can be used to dissolve shellac flakes, extract volatile oils (orange peel oil), degrease surfaces, remove stains and old layers of paint or clean tools.
-It is also a very good cleaning agent for fungus and mould on surfaces.
+Ethyl alcohol can be used for dissolving shellac flakes, extracting volatile oils (orange peel oil), degreasing surfaces, removing stains and old paint or cleaning tools.
+It is also a very good agent for cleaning fungus and mold from surfaces.

 I hope you find the information interesting.
-If you have any questions or queries, please leave them in the space below.
-I will certainly answer them.
+If you have any questions or queries, please leave them below in the space provided.
+I will certainly reply.

 About the author